blackline-commerce/stripe-nfc-gate/README.md

 ## Background

-It's common to access paid services, like gyms or co-working spaces using keys, NFC cards or a keyfob.
+It's common to access paid services, like gyms or co-working spaces, using keys, NFC cards or a keyfob.
 These can be annoying to carry, and they're painful to replace when they get lost.

 Luckily, there's a better way - using Apple & Google Wallet passes.